-Join David Gassner for an in-depth discussion in this video Learning about algorithms: Hopscotch, part of Foundations of Programming: Programming for Kids.
+Join David Gassner for an in-depth discussion in this video Learning about algorithms: Hopscotch, part of Programming Foundations: Programming for Kids.

 …The last, and perhaps most interesting of…the iPad apps I'll describe is named Hopscotch.…Hopscotch is made by the same group that made Daisy the Dinosaur,…but it's intended for older kids, starting perhaps in third or fourth grade.…Like Daisy, Hopscotch is free and available from the App Store.…There's also a website for the app at gethopscotch.com.…Here you'll find a link to the App Store.…But also a lot of information and screen shots about the application.…